 “Jesus was a vegetarian,” maintains a new publicity campaign by PETA, People for the Ethical Treatment of Animals.
-The 600,000 member animal rights organization that regularly protests against clothing made from animals, important, life-saving medical research that involves animal test subjects, and the “cruelty” of the circus, has begun erecting giant billboards across the country espousing its theology.
-These billboards feature a Moses-like figure with outstretched arms, and the words, “I said ‘Thou shalt not kill’ Go Vegetarian.”
-(Apparently, PETA organizers are unfamiliar with the Jewish requirement of eating meat on Saturdays and on most religious holidays or of Jesus eating fish with the masses during Passover (John 6).)
+The 600,000-member animal rights organization that regularly protests against clothing made from animals, important, lifesaving medical research that involves animal test subjects, and the “cruelty” of the circus has begun erecting giant billboards across the country espousing its theology.
+These billboards feature a Moses-like figure with outstretched arms and the words, “I said, ‘Thou shalt not kill.’
+Go vegetarian.”
+(Apparently, PETA organizers are unfamiliar with the Jewish requirement of eating meat on Saturdays and on most religious holidays, or of Jesus eating fish with the masses during Passover as recorded in John 6.)

 This effort to use the Judeo-Christian tradition’s uncompromising respect for human life and dignity to advance the “animal rights” agenda goes straight to the heart of that tradition and raises a number of fundamental questions.
 Has the human person a unique dignity as a being created in the image and likeness of God, or are humans simply advanced animals of equal status to the other creatures of the earth?
 Does our stewardship obligation entail cruelty or care for God’s creation and creatures?
 What is the right relationship between man and nature?

-Last October, the Acton Institute brought together twenty-five prominent clergy, theologians, ethicists, environmental scientists and policy experts to help answer these important questions.
+Last October, the Acton Institute brought together 25 prominent clergy, theologians, ethicists, environmental scientists, and policy experts to help answer these important questions.
 Out of this meeting in West Cornwall, Connecticut came the Cornwall Declaration on Environmental Stewardship, a short religious statement on the environment.
 It offers a scientifically sound, economically informed, and theologically coherent vision that stands in marked contrast to that being offered by the burgeoning animal rights movement.

-In a sense, the love for our neighbor may be extended to the nonhuman world.
-But we will have to make judgements about many complex questions and inescapable trade-offs along the way.
-‘One can love animals; one should not direct to them the affection due only to persons.’ ( Catechism, No. 2418) We must always be on guard against two temptations that are repeatedly denounced in the Bible: making an idol of nature or creatures, and neglecting the needs of our human neighbor.
-So whenever there is an unavoidable choice between people and nature, like God, we must put people first.
+In a sense, the love for our neighbor may be extended to the non-human world.
+But we will have to make judgments about many complex questions and inescapable trade-offs along the way.
+"One can love animals; one should not direct to them the affection due only to persons." ( Catechism, No. 2418.)
+We must always be on guard against two temptations that are repeatedly denounced in the Bible: making an idol of nature or creatures, and neglecting the needs of our human neighbor.
+So, whenever there is an unavoidable choice between people and nature, like God, we must put people first.